Artic144/Stardew-damage-calculator/README.md

 ### Using Google Colab

 To avoid losing your changes when working with the calculator, please create a copy by going to `File -> Save a copy in Drive`.
 The calculator has a bunch of labeled sections with dropdowns to show their corresponding code block.
 To edit any given section, simply change the code under the `# edit here` comment.
-Defaults, exmaples and format guides are available in each section for convenience.
+Defaults, examples and format guides are available in each section for convenience.
 Once all settings have been changed, run all cells using `Runtime -> Run all`, or `Ctrl + F9`.
 The custom .csv will be available under the `Files` tab on the left side of the window.
-These instructions are also at the bottom of the calculator.
+These instructions are also in the calculator.

 # Stardew Damage Algorithm Breakdown
 I want to compile everything about how the game calculates damage in one place here.
 I'll be using the wiki's conventions for talking about methods / functions in game code, E.g. `StardewValley::Tools::MeleeWeapon.DoDamage` which is effectively the filepath so that you can find the class / functions I reference if you like.

 ## Weapon Base Stats / Tooltips

-The data for weapons and their base stats like level, min and max damage, crit rate / multiplier, etc. is stored in a file called `Weapons.xnb` [[wiki]](https://stardewvalleywiki.com/Modding:Items#Weapons).
+The data for weapons and their base stats like Min and Max Damage, Crit.
+Rate / Multiplier, etc. is stored in a file called `Weapons.xnb` [[wiki]](https://stardewvalleywiki.com/Modding:Items#Weapons).
 This data is loaded by functions like `‎StardewValley::Tools::MeleeWeapon.RecalculateAppliedForges`, which will then apply bonuses to these base stats.

 Something else to note is that weapon tooltips are not always an accurate or understandable reflection of a weapon's actual stats.
-For example: `Crit.
-Power` is kind of fake.
+For example: the `Crit.
+Power` tooltip is kind of fake.
 Each weapon has a value that I'll call `Crit.
 Multiplier`, and most weapons have this value set to `3`.
-If it's larger than that, the game will give the weapon the Crit.
-Power stat, with a bonus based on the formula:
+If it's larger than that, the game will give the weapon a Crit.
+Power bonus on the tooltip, with the bonus based on the formulas:

 `Crit.
 Mult. = 3 + (Crit.
 Power / 50)`  |  `Crit.
 Power = (Crit.
 Mult. - 3) * 50`